314a/rr-r-publication/README.md

 a) **Download .zip** file https://github.com/314a/rr-rstudio-git/archive/master.zip.
 Unzip the file in your R Workspace folder, where you store all your different R projects.
 Rename the _master_ folder to _rr-r-publication_.
 Within this folder open the _rr-r-publication.RProj_ file to open this RStudio project.
 b) **Clone the repository**: If you have Git installed, go to _File > New Project..._ and create a new project from _Version Control_ and enter the following repository url: `https://github.com/314a/rr-r-publication.git`.
 RStudio then clones the repository into the R workspace folder you provided.

+Now open the RStudio project by opening the project file `rr-r-publication.Rproj`.

 ## Part 3: Generate a simple RMarkdown file